ejmahler/RustFFT/README.md

 ### WebAssembly

-RustFFT additionally supports [fixed-width SIMD](https://github.com/WebAssembly/simd/blob/master/proposals/simd/SIMD.md) when compiling to WebAssembly.
+RustFFT additionally supports [the fixed-width SIMD extension for WebAssembly](https://github.com/WebAssembly/simd/blob/master/proposals/simd/SIMD.md).
 Unlike AVX, SSE, and NEON however, WASM does not allow dynamic feature detection as [outlined here](https://doc.rust-lang.org/beta/core/arch/wasm32/index.html#simd).
 Because of this, RustFFT **does not** automatically switch to WASM SIMD accelerated algorithms.

-If you choose to opt into WASM SIMD, this feature will require rustc v1.54.0 or newer and a recent browser version (cf. [Cargo Features](#cargo-features)).
+If you choose to opt into WASM SIMD, this feature will require a recent browser version (cf. [Cargo Features](#cargo-features)).

 ## Cargo Features